TREAT SLEEP APNEA MOBILE AL - SNORING APPLIANCES

 WHAT ILLNESSES CAN SLEEP APNEA CONTRIBUTE TO?

-Sleep apnea may not just be a mild inconvenience to your partner—it may actually be dangerous or even life threatening.
+Sleep apnea may not just be a mild inconvenience to your partner—it may actually be dangerous or even life-threatening.
 Here are some of the ways that it can negatively impact your health:

 • Heart problems.
 Lack of oxygen while sleeping can strain your cardiovascular system—increasing your risk of hypertension (high blood pressure).
 Therefore, it can also increase your chance of having a heart attack.

 • Diabetes.
-As odd as it may sound, this particular sleeping illness can actually lead to insulin resistance—which can contribute to the development of type 2 diabetes.
+As odd as it may sound, this particular sleeping illness can actually lead to insulin resistance, which can contribute to the development of type 2 diabetes.

-It is extremely important to seek consultation with your physician to treat your sleep disorder in order to reduce your risks of hypertension, fatigue, diabetes or other dangerous/life threatening conditions.
+It is extremely important to seek consultation with your physician to treat your sleep disorder in order to reduce your risks of hypertension, fatigue, diabetes, or other dangerous/life-threatening conditions.

-West Mobile Dental Care is conveniently located in Mobile, AL but proudly services Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner and other neighboring communities.
+West Mobile Dental Care is conveniently located in Mobile, AL, but proudly serves Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner, and other neighboring communities.

 WHAT CAUSES SLEEP APNEA?